Ric Flair: Family

 Flair married his first wife, Leslie Goodman, on August 28, 1971.
-They had two children, daughter Megan and son David, before divorcing in 1983 after twelve years of marriage.
+Goodman was Jewish, with her grandparents even wanting Flair to convert to Judaism, which he ultimately opted not to do after attending Hebrew language classes.
+They had two children, daughter Megan and son David.
+Flair and Leslie separated in 1979, before officially divorcing in 1983 after twelve years of marriage.
 On August 27, 1983, he married his second wife, Elizabeth Harrell.
 Promoter Jim Crockett Jr. served as the best man for the wedding.
 They had two children, daughter Ashley and son Reid.
 Beth and their children also made periodic appearances in WCW between 1998 and 2000.
 Flair and Beth divorced in 2006 after nearly 23 years of marriage.
 On May 27, 2006, Flair married his third wife Tiffany VanDemark, a fitness competitor.
 In 2008, Tiffany filed for divorce from Flair, which was finalized in 2009.
 On November 11, 2009, Flair married his fourth wife, Jacqueline "Jackie" Beems, in Charlotte, North Carolina.
 In 2012, Flair filed for divorce from Beems, which was finalized in 2014.
-Flair married his fifth wife, Wendy Barlow (known as Fifi, his "maid" in WCW), on September 12, 2018, at a resort in Florida.
-On January 31, 2022, Flair announced that he and Barlow have separated.
-The two have since reconciled as of May 2022.
+Flair, in a non-legally binding wedding ceremony, married Wendy Barlow (known as Fifi, his "maid" in WCW), on September 12, 2018, at a resort in Florida.
+Despite having a wedding ceremony, Flair and Barlow later revealed to People in January 2022 that they were never legally married, as they never applied for a marriage certificate.
+On January 31, 2022, Flair announced that he and Barlow had separated.
+The two reconciled in May 2022, but separated again in September 2024.
+Flair and Barlow were acknowledged to have been in a romantic relationship for thirteen years prior to the 2024 separation.

 Flair's elder son David is a retired professional wrestler, who worked for WCW from 1999 to 2001, and made two televised appearances in the WWF in 2002 during the run-up to WrestleMania X8.
 Flair's younger son Reid, who signed a developmental contract with WWE near the end of 2007, was an accomplished high school wrestler and made several appearances on WCW television along with his sister Ashley and half-sister Megan.
 In 2004, Flair became a grandfather at the age of 55, when his older daughter, Megan Fliehr Ketzner, gave birth to her first child, a daughter named Morgan Lee Ketzner on May 9.

-On May 17, 2012, it was reported that Flair's daughter Ashley had signed with WWE adopting the ring name, Charlotte (which was later changed to include the Flair surname).
-On March 29, 2013, Reid died from drug overdose of heroin, Xanax and a muscle relaxer.
+On May 17, 2012, it was reported that Flair's daughter Ashley had signed with WWE adopting the ring name, Charlotte, which was later changed to include the Flair surname.

+On March 29, 2013, Reid died from a drug overdose of heroin, Xanax, and a muscle relaxant.

+Sebastian Kidder, Flair's stepson through his relationship with Barlow, died by suicide on October 26, 2024.